mik-tf/openedx-tf/README.md

 - A ThreeFold Full VM with Ubuntu 24.04 and IPv4 network
 - At least 8GB RAM (16GB recommended for production)
+- At least 2vcores
-- At least 50GB storage
+- At least 50GB storage as an additional disk
 - SSH access to the node with root privileges
 - For backups: A second VM to serve as backup storage